Stepney Green Park

 Stepney Green Park is a 4.62 hectare park in Stepney, Tower Hamlets, London.
 It is a remnant of a larger area of common land.
 It was formerly known as Mile End Green.

-A Crossrail construction site occupies part of the green, with Stepney Green cavern below it.
+During the 2010s, a large area of the park was used on a temporary basis to build Crossrail.
+The Stepney Green cavern is now located below the park.

 It gives its name to the surrounding neighborhood of Stepney Green.